 Many companies choose to draw up a shareholders’ agreement.
 This is a legal document that outlines their rights and responsibilities, regulates their relationship with one another, confirms how the company should be managed, and clarifies the way in which decisions can and cannot be made.

 It is a useful document to put in place because it covers exceptional eventualities like death, which can create a number of problems for remaining members and the business as a whole.

-An agreement usually includes provisions for pre-emption rights, which requires available shares to be offered to existing company shareholders before anyone else.
+An agreement usually includes provisions for pre-emption rights, which require available shares to be offered to existing company shareholders before anyone else.
 If no such agreement is in place, shares could be offered to someone who lacks the necessary business knowledge and experience to support the company’s vision and objectives.

 If this were to happen, it could have a negative impact on the decision-making powers of existing company shareholders and the overall success of the business.